Corrector Yui: Correctors

 Corrector Software No. 8, The Installer.
-The first Corrector Software Yui meets, also Yui's best friend; I.R. always nags Yui about her duty as Corrector, sometimes making Yui annoyed to the end.
+The first Corrector Software Yui meets and her best friend, despite annoying her when nagging her about her duty as Corrector.
 He has a tendency to end his sentences with "Thank you".
-He resembles a yellow, robotic Japanese raccoon dog (or raccoon in the English translation) and is sometimes referred to as such species, but he hates that idea.
-He made the Basic Element Suit for Yui from a magic girls outfit stored at Galaxy Land, went download it to Yui until Season 2. he can also access the Earth Element Suit, giving Yui a large physical power boost, making her on par with Jaggy.
+He resembles a yellow, robotic Japanese raccoon dog (raccoon in the English translation) and is sometimes referred to as such, which he hates.
+He made the Basic Element Suit for Yui from a magic girls outfit stored at Galaxy Land, downloading it to Yui in Season 2.
+He can also access the Earth Element Suit, giving Yui a large physical power boost.